evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 - Never expire
 - Are validated through the on-chain recursive system

-Each newly inscribed asset immediately joins the asset pool and becomes eligible to win assets for future blocks.
+Each new asset immediately joins the asset pool (at the time of block mining) and becomes eligible to win assets for future blocks.

-The system requires a seed index of one or more assets, forming the first eligible pool for allocation.
+Perpetual Distribution requires a seed index of one or more assets, forming the first eligible pool for allocation.
 From this starting pool, new assets are issued and added automatically, creating a self-sustaining distribution cycle on-chain.

 ---

-### 3. Indexing & Discovery
+### 3. Indexing
-Each new asset is indexed on inscription.
+Each new asset is indexed automatically on inscription.
 The on-chain index maintains the canonical record of:
 - The Bitcoin block that produced the asset
 - The authorized parent
 - The resulting asset inscription ID